udata setup instructions

 FS_ROOT = 'fs'

-This define dev.local:7000 as the URL for your local setup.
-You’ll have to edit your /etc/hosts to add this rule.
+This defines dev.local:7000 as the URL for your local setup.
+You’ll have to edit your /etc/hosts (Linux) or C:\Windows\System32\drivers\etc\hosts (Windows) to add this rule.

 127.0.0.1 dev.local